DanielJamesCollier/OpenglLayer/README.md

 ###Texture Creation

-A vector of floats is displayed in this example butany integral or floating point data type can be used
+A vector of floats is displayed in this example but any integral or floating point data type can be used

 ```cpp
 using namespace glLayer;